Yorkshire Regiment War Graves

 Close Window to return to main page

 The cemetery, which covers over 30 acres, contains war graves of both world wars, the 1914-1918 burials being scattered in various parts of the cemetery.
 After the 1914-1918 War, a Cross of Sacrifice was erected inside the main entrance to the cemetery.
-During the early months of the 1939-1945 War, a piece of ground was set aside by the local authorities for service war burials, which became the War Graves Plot.
+During the early months of the 1939-1945 War, a piece of ground was set aside by the local authorities for service war burials, which became the War Graves Plot (all of the burials in this plot are for the Second World War).
 The site selected is immediately behind the Cross of Sacrifice, on the eastern side of the cemetery near the entrance.
-There are 43 Commonwealth casualties of the 1914-1918 war and 132 of the 1939-1945 war buried in this site.
-A Screen Wall bears 80 names of those buried in Hartlepool North Cemetery whose graves can no longer be maintained, 76 being of the 1914-1918 war and 4 of the 1939-1945 war.

-Serjeant Thomas Butler.
-27658.
 3rd Battalion Yorkshire Regiment.
 Husband of Margaret Elizabeth Butler, of 14, Bangor St., West Hartlepool.
-Died 22 October 1916.
+Died 28 September 1918.
 Aged 38.

 Born Sunderland, Enlisted West Hartlepool.